ankarhem/leptos-components/leptos-ui/README.md

 to go to your newly created project.

-Of course you should explore around the project structure, but the best place to start with your application code is in `src/app.rs`.
+Of course, you should explore around the project structure, but the best place to start with your application code is in `src/app.rs`.

 ## Running your project